Octaplex 1000 IU powder and solvent for solution for injection

 There is a risk of thrombosis or disseminated intravascular coagulation when patients, with either congenital or acquired deficiency are treated with human prothrombin complex particularly with repeated dosing.
 Patients given human prothrombin complex should be observed closely for signs or symptoms of intravascular coagulation or thrombosis.
 Because of the risk of thromboembolic complications, close monitoring should be exercised when administering human prothrombin complex to patients with a history of coronary heart disease, to patients with liver disease, to peri- or postoperative patients, to neonates, or to patients at risk of thromboembolic events or disseminated intravascular coagulation.
 In each of these situations, the potential benefit of treatment should be weighed against the risk of these complications.

-No data are available regarding the use of Octaplex in case of perinatal bleeding due to vitamin K deficiency in the new-born.
+No data is available regarding the use of Octaplex in case of perinatal bleeding due to vitamin K deficiency in the newborn.

 This medicinal product contains 75 - 125 mg (500 IU vial) or 150 - 250 mg (1000 IU vial) sodium per vial, equivalent to 3.8 - 6.3 % or 7.5 - 12.5% of the WHO recommended maximum daily intake of 2 g sodium for an adult.